Diving Zanzibar & Pemba: the Best Scuba in Tanzania

 image by kamal karim CC 2.0 Mnemba Atoll

-Dolphins are very common in the Menai Bay, and turtles are also frequently spotted.
+Dolphins are very common in Menai Bay, and turtles are also frequently spotted.
 Humpback and sperm whales pass near the Mnemba/Chwaka Bay Conservation Area in August/September.

-Zanzibar though, is not a diving destination for big pelagic such as whale sharks, oceanic manta, great white sharks, those are very rare or not present at all.
+Zanzibar though, is not a diving destination for big pelagic such as whale sharks, oceanic manta, or great white sharks, those are very rare or not present at all.
 Large tunas though are everywhere.

 Coral species are plenty and diverse, from cabbage coral to anemone.
 Live cover (including all sessile organisms) ranged are predominant at Mnemba (North) and Changuu (West).